North Vietnam: Foreign relations

 DRV delegation led by Ho Chi Minh on a visit to Socialist Republic of Romania in 1957.

-The Democratic Republic of Vietnam was diplomatically isolated by many capitalist states, and many other anti-communist states worldwide throughout most of the North's history, as these states extended recognition only to the anti-communist government of South Vietnam.
-North Vietnam however, was recognized by almost all Communist countries, such as the Soviet Union and other Socialist countries of Eastern Europe and Central Asia, China, North Korea, and Cuba, and received aid from these nations.
+North Vietnam was recognized by almost all Communist countries, such as the Soviet Union and other Socialist countries of Eastern Europe and Central Asia, China, North Korea, and Cuba, and received aid from these nations.
 North Vietnam refused to establish diplomatic relations with Yugoslavia from 1950 to 1957, perhaps reflecting Hanoi's deference to the Soviet line on the Yugoslav government of Josip Broz Tito, and North Vietnamese officials continued to be critical of Tito after relations were established.

 Several non-aligned countries also recognized North Vietnam.
 Similar to India, most accorded North Vietnam de facto rather than de jure (formal) recognition.
 In the case of Algeria however, relations between the DRV and Algeria were much closer as a result of clandestine weapon transfers from the former to the latter during the Algerian War, with Algeria placing a draft resolution in the 1973 summit of the Non-Aligned Movement calling on its members to support the DRV and PRG.

 A UNICEF delegation visiting the Ho Chi Minh Mausoleum in Hanoi, 1975.

 In 1969, Sweden became the first Western country to extend full diplomatic recognition to North Vietnam.
 Many other Western countries followed suit in the 1970s, such as the government of Australia under Gough Whitlam.
 By December 1972, 49 countries had established diplomatic relations with North Vietnam, and in 1973 more countries such as France established or reestablished their relations with the DRV.